kpm-at-hfi/NodeRedIoTHub/README.md

 # node-red-contrib-azure-iot-hub

-node-red-contrib-azure-iot-hub is a <a href="http://nodered.org" target="_new">Node-RED</a> node that allows you to send messages and register devices with Azure IoT Hub.
-This is a fork from the original Node-RED example by the Azure IoT team found [here](https://github.com/Azure/azure-iot-sdks/tree/master/node/device/node-red).
+node-red-contrib-azure-iot-hub-kpm is a fork of node-red-contrib-azure-iot-hub created because the latter had its packages disappear from the internet.
+This provides [Node-RED](https://nodered.org) nodes that allow you to send messages and register devices with Azure IoT Hub. node-red-contrib-azure-iot-hub was itself a fork from the original Node-RED example by the Azure IoT team found [here](https://github.com/Azure/azure-iot-sdks/tree/master/node/device/node-red).

+IMPORTANT: This is just a fork made in an attempt to get myself up and running again.
+The folks at [node-red-contrib-azure-iot-hub](https://www.npmjs.com/package/node-red-contrib-azure-iot-hub) are the real wizards here.

-It contains a total of four Node-RED cloud nodes: **Azure IoT Hub**, **Azure IoT Registry**, **Azure IoT Hub Receiver** and **Azure IoT Hub Device Twin**
+This contains a total of four Node-RED cloud nodes: **Azure IoT Hub**, **Azure IoT Registry**, **Azure IoT Hub Receiver** and **Azure IoT Hub Device Twin**

 ![](images/flow-nodes-1.png)